tomchor/AGUOSM22-LES-tutorial/README.md

-# AGUOSM22-LES-tutorial
+# TT01 Theory, software, and best practices for large eddy simulations of small-scale ocean turbulence

-Welcome to the online resource for the LES tutorial at the 2022 AGU Ocean Sciences Meeting.
+Welcome to the online resource for the LES tutorial at the 2022 AGU Ocean Sciences Meeting: https://www.aslo.org/osm2022/tutorials/

+**Date and Time**: 3/3/2022, 10:00PM to 11:00PM

+**Location**: Room 19

 ## Abstract and intro